Florence Senior Community Center

 In 1979, the elected Florence City officials invited the seniors of Florence to begin a senior center here.
-Within a few months, UAACOG helped to renovate the kitchen and our membership began a year-round hot meals program at the Center three times each week.
-Soon after, a Meals-on-Wheels program was added to serve the sick and house-bound of our community.
-To that we added the Commodities Program where low income and unemployed local residents can get boxes of food at no cost.
+Within a few months, UAACOG helped to renovate the kitchen and our membership began a year-round Hot Meals Program at the Center three times each week.
+Soon after, a Meals-on-Wheels Program was added to serve the sick and house-bound of our community.

 We have remained in this location all these years.
 In 2009, we purchased this building, making it our permanent home.
 Different programs have come and gone to accommodate the interest and talents of the membership at the time.
 However certain activities, especially the hot meals and music programs, have always remained consistently popular with our membership and community at large.

-The Senior Center remains a place where seniors (and not-yet-seniors) can meet for companionship, support, games, music, exercise, health and wellness activities, volunteer and leadership opportunities and much more.
+The Florence Senior Community Center remains a place where seniors (and not-yet-seniors) can meet for companionship, support, games, music, exercise, health and wellness activities, volunteer and leadership opportunities and much more.

-The Florence Senior Center mainly serves the seniors of Florence, Colorado, but we have several members who come from Pueblo, Pueblo West, Penrose, Canon City, Coal Creek, Williamsburg and Cotopaxi.
+The FSCC mainly serves the seniors of Florence, Colorado, but we have several members who come from Pueblo, Pueblo West, Penrose, Canon City, Coal Creek, Williamsburg, Brookside, Rye and Cotopaxi.

 We’re proud of the number of volunteer hours our members contribute to their Center and the community.
 Our members volunteer an average of 300 hours per week (300 x 52 = 15,600/hours per year).
 Without this hearty volunteer spirit, the Center would not run as smoothly and efficiently as it does.

 Recently we’ve had reason to be proud of the renovations we’re made to the Center.
-Visitors who have not been to the Center in years comment on the wonderful improvements we have made.
+Visitors who have not been to the Center in years comment on the wonderful improvements they see.

 In 2011, we installed a handicapped bathroom, which is very much appreciated by our wheelchair-bound members and guests.
 We have the Daniels Fund to thank for helping us with this project!